ebikatsudon/VTubeStudio/Lipsync.md

 The `VoiceA/I/U/E/O` should be mapped to blendshape-Live2D-parameters called `ParamA`, `ParamI`, `ParamU`, `ParamE` and `ParamO` that deform the mouth to the respective shape.

+Here's a rough reference for how you could set up your blendshape mouth forms to get the most out of the advanced lipsync setup.
+Depending on what your model/artstyle looks like, your mouth forms may look different.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/vowel_ms.png]]